A day in the life of Enzo Lefort

 Your current record is impressive.

 Thank you!
-I’ve won the men’s team foil world cup once, and I’m a three-time European champion.
+I’ve won the men’s team foil world cup twice, and I’m a four-time European champion.
 I’m also team foil vice-Olympic champion.
-I like competing as part of a team, because of the team spirit obviously, but also because of the relay matches, which means you get to fence against everyone.
+(Horace note: Enzo is also Olympic champion by team) I like competing as part of a team, because of the team spirit obviously, but also because of the relay matches, which means you get to fence against everyone.

 How often do you train?

 I train twice a day, every day, with two or three half-days off each week.
 I don’t only work on my fencing technique, there’s also physical preparation, cardio or football for example, and some strength training.
 I fence two to three times a week, mostly going through the basics.
-In general, I’ll train from 9:00 to 10:30, or from 10:00 to 12:00, and then once more from 16:00 to 19:00.
-I sometimes leave the INSEP training centre at 20:00, if I had a physiotherapy or balneotherapy session to finish off the day!
+In general, I’ll train from 9.00 to 10.30, or from 10.00 to 12.00, and then once more from 16.00 to 19.00.
+I sometimes leave the INSEP training center at 20.00, if I had a physiotherapy or balneotherapy session to finish off the day!

 So at what time does that mean you have to get up?

-I wake up at 8:30-ish.
+I wake up at 8.30am-ish.
 I have breakfast - which used to be homemade smoothies and eggs and has since become something easier to prepare, freshly squeezed fruit juices and raisins, for example.
-If I’m competing, I have to get up at 5:30 or 6:00 to warm up for 2 hours before starting at 8:30!
+If I’m competing, I have to get up at 5.30 or 6.00 to warm up for 2 hours before starting at 8.30!

 I assume the life of an elite athlete entails spending a lot of time under the shower!